This article originally appeared on VICE UK.

-They say that you should “dress for the life you want”.
-As a person who only wears jeans and black hoodies, that might be why it’s taken me 23 years to move out of my parents and am writing this on an empty stomach in an office of men in their mid-thirties wearing 2015 Palace tees.
+They say that you should “dress for the life you want.”
+As a person who only wears jeans and black hoodies, that might be why it’s taken me 23 years to move out of my parents house and am writing this on an empty stomach in an office of men in their mid-30s wearing 2015 Palace tees.
 Instagram bloggers and models always possess a certain effortlessness.
 They don’t seem like the type of women who can’t look their colleagues in the eye when they’re being sung Happy Birthday to and that’s really all I want.
-But in interviews, they always put their confidence down, not to their home counties parents and high quality cocaine, but to their outfits.
+But in interviews, they always put their confidence down, not to their homes and high quality cocaine, but to their outfits.

-Blogger culture is partly to blame: it’s less Suzie Bubble and a Nikon DSLR (how cute), more IG stories from a branded breakfast off Oxford Circus and dressing room selfies with a pop-feminist caption.
+Blogger culture is partly to blame: it’s less fashion blogger and a Nikon DSLR (how cute), more IG stories from a branded breakfast and dressing room selfies with a pop-feminist caption.

 But I had a problem.
 If I went to LFW18 looking like an idiot, I’d look the same as everyone there.
 Nothing I could wear would seem odd.
 Nothing I could wear would seem… special.
 Let's find out.

 Hannah—the author of the original piece and now, my sartorial advisor—and I headed to Dalston, in east London on a Friday afternoon to style 3 outfits for £50 [$65].
 Actually an extortionate amount of money, TBH.

 We spent a few hours soaking up the vibes and picked up the accessories: thigh-high gold boots (five bucks), a fluffy purple rug, and a velvet bucket hat to start.

 “Forget AW18, think W18,” Hannah said holding up a red Christmas t-shirt.
 “Fun, bubbles, Bublé.”

 In other words, we got a top that says "Prosecco ho ho ho ho."